igaster/laravel-theme/README.md

 Now you can leverage all the power of Orchestra\Asset package.
 However the syntax can become quite cumbersome when you are using Themes + Orchestra/Asset, so some Blade-specific sugar has been added to ease your work.
 Here how to build your views:

-In any blade file when you need to refer to a script or css: (dont use single/double quotes)
+In any blade file you can require a script or a css:

     @css('filename')
     @js('filename')